MSCA-LIKE/OpenScienceTrainingCourse/02_selfstudy1/readme.md

 ### For extra credit
 Draft a short article about your experience of how open science is contributing to the COVID-19 response.
 You'll use this later as part of your portfolio (see [self-study 4](../08_selfstudy4/readme.md) for details).

+_4 hours of extra credit are available for this work_

 ## Resources